The 25 Most Expensive Foods in the World in 2025

 9. Aceto Balsamic Vinegar

-While you can probably pick up a standard bottle of balsamic vinegar in your grocery store for between $10 and $20, this variety is worth up to and over $200 per 100 ml bottle.
+While you can probably pick up a standard bottle of balsamic vinegar in your grocery store for between $10 and $20, this variety is worth up to and over $200 per 100 milliliter bottle.
 Aceto (Aceto Balsamico Tradizionale in full) is a label given to the highest quality balsamic vinegars that are produced in the Modena region of Italy.
-These bottles also come with a Protected Designation of Origin (D.O.P or Denominazione d' Origine Protetta) as well, certifying where the vinegar was produced, that it meets certain standards and how long it was aged for.

 10. Kopi Luwak Coffee

 A world away from the cup of Joe from your local deli, Kopi Luwak coffee is made from coffee beans that have been eaten and digested by an Asian palm civet, which is a type of wild cat from Indonesia.
 The beans are then cleaned and brewed into coffee.
-Due to this unique, time-consuming process and the rich, bold flavors of the coffee, Kopi Luwak coffee can cost up to $700 for a pound of beans.

 While it may sound odd, to say the least, many believe this process to be a higher-quality way of producing a unique coffee beverage.
-If you do want to try this out-of-the-box expensive drink, check the source of the beans as increased demand has led to factory-farm-style operations being linked to some Kopi Luwak coffee.
+If you do want to try this out-of-the-box expensive drink, check the source of the beans, as increased demand has led to factory-farm-style operations being linked to some Kopi Luwak coffee.

 11. Ruby Roman Grapes